ArchipelagoMW/Archipelago/worlds/wargroove2/docs/en_Wargroove 2.md

 3. Income, Groove and Commander Defense boosts that provide the player with extra income, extra commander groove or extra commander defense.
 4. Special map events like the Bridges Event or the Walls Event, which perform special actions in certain levels.
 5. 28 levels are shuffled into 4 branching paths.
+One of 4 starting levels will be at the beginning of each path.
-A random final level will appear at the end of each path.
+One of 4 final levels will be at the ending of each path.

 ## Which items can be in another player's world?